-A Geophysical Survey was conducted in September and October of 2024.
+2024 was an exciting year for NISA.
 Over the course of NISA's many public consultation events our team met with hundreds of members of the community to discuss the potential benefits of this development.

+The NISA Geophysical Survey in September and October of 2024 represented the first time a survey of this kind was successfully undertaken anywhere in the world, and it was done in Irish waters.
 Geophysical surveys are necessary to understand the type of material present on the seabed (e.g. rocks, pebbles, sand/mud).
 In this instance, the process involved the use of sound energy to examine the composition of the seabed and ground conditions in precise detail without the need for any intrusive drilling or excavation.